erovskib/web_dev_week_1_2_practic/README.md

 ```

 ```

+- Here it can be seen how most of the images and some of the icons disappear after the breakpoint.
 ## Responsive web sites
 ![Easy jet web site](easyjetmobile.JPG)
 >> <sub> This is the mobile responsive version of the Easy jet web site </sub>